HackYourFutureBelgium/html-and-css/planning/user-personas.md

 - **Bio**: Emily, 42, manages IT infrastructure and deployments for a mid-sized company.
-- **Needs/Goals**: Needs a reliable, scalable platform for large deployments.
+- **Needs/Goals**: Needs a reliable, flexible frontend developer to work with him
-- **Frustrations**: Lack of scalability and performance in other platforms.
+- **Frustrations**: having  issue to find the right person
 - **Scenario**: Emily evaluates the platform’s scalability for large projects and performance metrics.